yitalu/stan_for_bayesian_meta_analysis/README.md

 $$\tau \sim HalfCauchy(0, 0.5)$$

 <br>

+In the demonstration below, I use data from a network meta-analysis of different cognitive behavioral therapy (CBT) formats for treating depression [^3].
+The treatments include:

+- Care As Usual (CAU)
+- Individual CBT (I-CBT)
+- Group CBT (G-CBT)
+- Guided Self-Help CBT (GSH-CBT)
+- Unguided Self-Help CBT (USH-CBT)

 Below shows the estimated true effect of each treatment, using Care As Usual as the baseline: